skhsu4321/AWS-project/README.md

 ## Project Information

-This repository contains the Finance Farm Simulator mobile application.
+This repository contains the FieldFinance mobile application.
 All development work, documentation, and resources are located in the `FinanceFarmSimulator/` directory.

 For complete information about:
 - Development setup and prerequisites